marq24/ha-goecharger-api2/README.md

 ### Example automation

+Sending the information about PV Surplus is only relevant when a vehicle is connected to the wallbox.
+Therefore, any automation should contain the condition if there is a vehicle connected to the wallbox.
+This can be done via the `binary_sensor.goe_012345_car_0` sensor. (replace the `012345` with your serial number).

 Please note that this example is for a for SENEC.Home System — if you are using 'my' SENEC.Home Integration, you can use the code below 1:1 — in any other case: __You must adjust/replace the sensor identifiers!!!__.
 So if you are not a SENEC.Home user, please replace the following:

 - `sensor.senec_grid_state_power` with the entity that provides the information in WATT you're currently consuming from the grid (positive value), or you are exporting to the grid (negative value).
 Once the value is negative, the go-eCharger might use the available power to start charging your car.